hey-amo/Swift-CV/README.md

 - Persistent storage (like saving to disk) may not work well, or be practical in Playgrounds.
 - UI-based features (e.g., SwiftUI + Core Data) are limited in playground environment
 - Some samples may seem rudimentary to outside observers
-- Projects are designed for demonstration, not production
+- Projects are designed for **demonstration**, not production

 ## 📁 Portfolio

-This file outlines each Swift playground project included in this repository, categorised by core development skills relevant to iOS roles.
+A list of Swift playground projects included in this repository, categorised by core development skills relevant to iOS roles.

 | Project | Skills | Description |
 |------------------|------------------------|----------------|